SchoemanClaudia/D20Bingo/README.md

 - Conducted solo playtesting sessions to gather feedback and refine rules

 __Design & Layout:__
-- Appealing visual designs for game theme and components
+- Rusty dungeon visuals and components that appeal to game theme
 - Ensure site theme is consistently reflected throughout gameplay